 While we have a responsibility to safeguard your interests as our patient, it is important for you to play your part in the entire treatment process.
 We want to give you the best possible care that meets your needs and address the anxieties of your family.
 We ask that you and your family:

 We value your feedback on our continual efforts to improve our services for the benefit of our patients.
-If you have any suggestions or wish to share your experience about our services, please complete the patient experience survey or call our Office of Patient Experience at 1800-293-3297.
-Alternatively, email us at email@example.com.
+If you have any suggestions or wish to share your epxerience about our services, please complete the patient experience survey (Submit Feedback via Online Form) or call our Office of Patient Experience at 1800-293-3297.

 1 Advance Medical Directive is a legal document which you sign in advance to inform the doctor treating you that you do not want any life-sustaining treatment to prolong your life in the event that you are terminally ill and unconscious.

 2 Electronic Medical Record Exchange (EMRX) is an initiative by the Ministry of Health and two public healthcare clusters, SingHealth (which KKH is part of) and National Healthcare Group, to share electronic medical records across all public hospitals and polyclinics in Singapore.
 EMRX enables medical staff involved in your care to meet your unique medical needs better and faster.
 The following information will be shared: